wp-plugins/enhanced-tooltipglossary/readme.txt

 * Term Target Link  -  Terms are linked and can be targeted to go to an external or custom link [View Demo - Click on Ajax and you will be taken outside of site](http://jumpstartcto.com/ajax-2/)
 * Term page Template - Term page uses a template that can be edited and changed.
-* Change tooltip font - Select the Tooltip font from 8 available Google fonts [View Image](http://tooltip.cminds.com/wp-content/uploads/edd/tooltip99B.png)
+* Change tooltip font - Select the Tooltip font from 8 available Google fonts [View Image](http://tooltip.cminds.com/wp-content/uploads/edd/tooltip99B.png) recommendation in the tooltip once hovering a term  (<a href="http://tooltip.cminds.com/wp-content/uploads/edd/tooltipecom7.jpg" target="_blank">View Image of Back-end</a>),  (<a href="http://tooltip.cminds.com/wp-content/uploads/edd/tooltipecom6.jpg" target="_blank">View Image of front-end</a>)</li>
+* Support for Amazon Product Recommendations - You can choose from one of many Amazon categories and show a product recommendation widget matching the selected term.
+The link to the product also includes your Amazon Associate ID.
+[View Image of back-end](http://tooltip.cminds.com/wp-content/uploads/edd/tooltipecom1.jpg)
+* Support for double click on any word in a post or page - Any word on any page or post can be double clicked to retrieve information from Wikipedia / Amazon Products Recommendations / Merriam Webster Dictionary or Thesaurus.
+You can double click on any word on this post to see this in action !
+[View Image of back-end](http://tooltip.cminds.com/wp-content/uploads/edd/tooltipecom2.jpg)
+* Support for more shortcodes - We have added shortcodes to cover Wikipedia and also creating a tooltip without a defined term in the glossary.
+The glossary_tooltip will show tooltip for a defined term.
+* Support for Wikipedia - We are now support embedding content from Wikipedia on the term page and on the tooltip.
+You can also use a shortcode to inset a wikipedia content on any page or post.
+Wikipedia content can be taken from any language which has a Wikipedia.
+[View Image of back-end](http://tooltip.cminds.com/wp-content/uploads/edd/tooltipecom3.jpg)
+* Support for Audio files with tooltip - You can attach an audio file to each term and customize the look and feel of the play button.
+[View Image of back-end](http://tooltip.cminds.com/wp-content/uploads/edd/tooltipecom5.jpg)
+* Support for Video files with tooltip - you can embed a video file taken from YouTube or Vimeo or other video sharing sites and show it in the tooltip.
+The tooltip can also be transparent to show no background behind the video.
+[View Image of back-end](http://tooltip.cminds.com/wp-content/uploads/edd/tooltipecom4.jpg)
+* Transparent tooltip background - Tooltip can now have a transparent background.
+This supports showing images and videos.
+* Featured image for each term - A term can have a featured image associated with it.
+It will show on both the tooltip and the term page.
+The image size can be defined in the term page settings.
+* Tags - Tooltip Glossary now supports tags per each term.
+Tags are shown also on the Glossary index page and allow easy filtering of terms.
 [Visit Pro Version Page](http://tooltip.cminds.com/)